delawaremathguy/ShoppingList/README.md

 #  About "ShoppingList"

-My Last Update of note was **July 1, 2020**, when these were some of the changes I made.
+My Last Update of note was **July 3, 2020**, when these were some of the changes I made.

-* The one crash I had been experiencing before this update and had worked around in code has now been eliminated (*he says with fingers crossed, at least for my testing with iOS 13*).
-It involved a subtlety of the way I was *over*-using @ObservedObject: you'll find comments in the code for the "row views" of both ShoppingItems and Locations on this.
-On the other hand, the iOS 14 situation looks to still have a similar problem, where the real issue concerns the exact connection between the magic of a @FetchRequest in ViewA and the deletion of one of its Core Data objects in View B (presented in a sheet above View A or pushed on the navigation stack from View A).

-* Since WWDC2020 did not add more general swipe actions, I have provided a setting in the code (a boolean in Development.swift) so you can choose what you want to do about the meaning of a trailing swipe in any list of ShoppingItems.

-* I have added a delete action to the context menus in any list of ShoppingItems.
-(You'll get a gazillion console messages about layout from the contextMenu in XCode 11.5, but these are not present with XCode 12 and iOS 14.)

-* I discovered a crash with a simple, benign operation or two while running the app on my iPhone 11 with iOS 13.5.1 just yesterday.
-The crash logs showed the app very deep inside UITableVIew code when it crashed (virtually identical logs, by the way), so I am guessing something changed in iOS 13.5.1 that wasn't there in 13.5.
-It may also be related to use of a contextMenu, which I was using at the time.

-* I eliminated a hard-to-find crash that occurred only in an extreme situation (and is related to the ongoing problem mentioned above).
-I have a guard in place so the situation never happens.
-See comments in the code.

 * Adding a new ShoppingItem or new Location now comes up as a Sheet (although later editing remains using a NavigationLink), so you can see how to do either one in code, depending on your preference.

-*  The meat of the AddorModifyShoppingItemView has been moved into its own View, separating a shopping item from the struct of the data for the item to be edited in the subview.
-This makes for simpler code, especially given the number of fields to edit and the number of view modifiers that are attached to this (Form) view.
-Something similar will be happening (*or has already happened*) to AddorModifyLocationView.

-* the code for bringing up a contextMenu for a shoppingItem has been condensed (there were three, independent copies of this code earlier, and some code review/cleaning demanded this be done)
+* the code for bringing up a contextMenu for a shoppingItem has been condensed (there were three, independent copies of this code earlier, and some code review/cleaning demanded this be done).
+However, you'll get a lot of traffic on the console in XCode 11.5 and iOS 13.5 when the context menu comes up (this doe snot happen in XCode 12 beta wth iOS 14 beta).

 * * * * * *